thomasjp0x42/pkt-docker-electrumx/README.md

 An easily configurable Docker image for running an Electrumx server on the PKT network.

-Check it out on dockerhub at [cjd1/pkt-electrumx](https://hub.docker.com/r/cjd1/pkt-electrumx).
+Check it out on dockerhub at [thomasjp0x42/pkt-electrumx](https://hub.docker.com/r/thomasjp0x42/pkt-electrumx).

 ## Usage

 1. Install [pktd](https://github.com/pkt-cash/pktd)

-2. Launch pktd with the following arguments:
+2. Launch pktd with the following arguments (-u and -P for the RPC user and password):

 ```
 pktd --addrindex --txindex --notls --rpclisten=172.17.0.1 -u x -P x